-1879 The Daly Theatre opens at Broadway and Thirtieth Street in New York.
+1879 The Daly's Theatre opens at Broadway and Thirtieth Street in New York City.

 1917 Playwright George S. Kaufman becomes the newest member of the drama department at The New York Times.
 His beginning salary is $36 a week.

 1917 George Arliss and Mary Hamlin's drama Hamilton opens at the Knickerbocker Theatre, starring Arliss as founding father Alexander Hamilton.
-Almost a century later, Lin-Manuel Miranda will use the same title for his Pulitzer Prize-winning musical about the founding father.
+Almost a century later, Lin-Manuel Miranda uses the same title for his Pulitzer Prize-winning musical about the founding father.
 Read more about the two different versions of Hamilton.

 1951 The Yiddish comedy revue Borscht Capades opens at the Royale Theatre, featuring Mickey Katz and his son Joel Kaye.
-Kaye, who makes his Broadway debut in the production, will later change his name to Joel Grey.
+Kaye, who makes his Broadway debut in the production, later changes his name to Joel Grey.

-1990 Since Actors' Equity gave him the control over the casting, Cameron Mackintosh agrees today to go ahead with the auditions for Miss Saigon.
-He has also agreed to make an effort to cast Asian-Americans in the musical.
+1990 Since Actors' Equity gave him the control over the casting, Cameron Mackintosh agrees to go ahead with the auditions for Miss Saigon.
+He has also agrees to make an effort to cast Asian-Americans in the musical.

-2000 The first Broadway revival of Gore Vidal's 1960 political drama The Best Man opens tonight at the Virginia Theatre.
-The production, which stars Charles Durning, Spalding Gray, Chris Noth, Elizabeth Ashley and Christine Ebersole, will play a limited run through Dec.
-31, closing after 121 performances.
+2000 The first Broadway revival of Gore Vidal's 1960 political drama The Best Man opens at the Virginia Theatre.
+The production, which stars Charles Durning, Spalding Gray, Chris Noth, Elizabeth Ashley, and Christine Ebersole, plays a limited run through December 31, closing after 121 performances.
 The production is memorable for setting up a voting booth in the lobby and letting ticket holders "vote" for president.
-Vice President Al Gore beats Gov. George W. Bush decisively, but the November general election will have a surprise in store.
+Vice President Al Gore beats Gov. George W. Bush decisively, but the November general election has a surprise in store.

-2002 Seussical, a 2000-01 Broadway flop that, in that season, became a critic's favorite target, a musical theatre fan's heartbreak and a child's dream come true, went back to the old drawing board for the national tour that launches today.
-Co-librettists Lynn Ahrens (also the lyricist) and Stephen Flaherty (also the composer) teamed with director Christopher Ashley for the touring version, which stars Cathy Rigby as The Cat in the Hat.
+2002 Seussical, the 2000-01 Broadway flop that, in that season, became a critic's favorite target, a musical theatre fan's heartbreak, and a child's dream come true, went back to the old drawing board for the national tour that launches today.
+Co-librettists Lynn Ahrens (also the lyricist) and Stephen Flaherty (also the composer) team with director Christopher Ashley for the touring version, which stars Cathy Rigby as The Cat in the Hat.